Lucas Krull: New Orleans Saints

-After going unselected in the 2022 NFL Draft, Krull was signed by the New Orleans Saints as an undrafted free agent.
+After going unselected in the 2022 NFL draft, Krull was signed by the New Orleans Saints as an undrafted free agent.
+The Saints had been impressed with Krull from his pro day where he showcased his athleticism, ball skills, and speed by running a 4.54 second 40-yard dash.
 He was released during the final roster cuts, but afterwards was brought back as a member of the practice squad.
-Krull was elevated to the active roster on December 5, for the Saints' game with the Tampa Bay Buccaneers, and made his NFL debut in the match, appearing on 11 snaps.
+Krull was elevated to the active roster on December 5, for the Saints' game with the Tampa Bay Buccaneers, and made his NFL debut in the game, appearing on 11 snaps.
 He signed a reserve/future contract on January 9, 2023.